sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 Honeypot also has an unmeasurably low footprint on server memory and CPU usage, it adds roughly 1kB to your pages.

-### Five powerful methods, zero false positives
+### Six powerful methods, zero false positives

-Robots leave spammy comments via various techniques, and Honeypot counters almost all of them by adding five powerful barriers to your site.
+Robots leave spammy comments via various techniques, and Honeypot counters almost all of them by adding six powerful barriers to your site.

 Only a human that uses a modern browser can pass these tests: